VentGrey/encrypt_file/README.md

-# encripte_file
+# Encrypt_file

-Create a file encripted with luks
+Create a file encrypted with luks

+It can be used as a raw image so you can save there encripted files :)